I’m still working on this memoir and I’ll add/insert several more chapters when I get time.

 By the time I finished the meal, my youthful countenance was restored.
 Feeling much better, I left the casino by a different door.
 Down a side street I came upon a sign that read, “Beds $1.75” — a classic flop-house.
 I was exhausted, so I climbed the steep stairs and paid my fee to an old guy at the desk.
 Assigned a bed in a narrow room lined with beds, most of which were occupied by drunks in deep repose, I fell asleep as soon as my head hit the cheap pillow.

 Inside the bus station, a main doorway lay straight ahead, open to a busy street outside — an obvious path away from my pursuers.
-Instead, without thinking, I went sideways around a partition to a coffee shop, where I ducked into a booth and peered through some decorative plants, just as the two officers dashed into the center of the bus station.
+Instead, without thinking, I went sideways around a low partition into a coffee shop, where I ducked into a booth and peered through some decorative plants — just as the two officers dashed into the center of the bus station.
 They paused and looked around, clubs at ready.

 I went back out the way I’d come, up the alley and over to the main highway towards Las Vegas, where I caught a ride with an old guy pulling a small, ramshackle mobile home, who said he’d retired from life as a trainer of prize fighters.
-We reminisced about the glory days of boxing all the way to Vegas, where he dropped me off to try is luck at the casinos there.
+We reminisced about the glory days of boxing all the way to Vegas, where he dropped me off to try his luck at the casinos.

 ~To be continued ~